March 6, 2026

 Long-Term Retention

 In addition to promoting teamwork, profit-sharing can enhance employee loyalty.
-These programs often make employees feel like genuine partners in the company’s success, which helps reduce turnover.
+These programs often make employees feel like genuine partners in the company’s success, which helps reduce turnover in construction management.
 Many plans require employees to complete at least one year of service before becoming eligible for profit-sharing, further encouraging long-term commitment.
 For example, Southwest Airlines has a well-known profit-sharing system that contributes to its low turnover rate of around 5%.

 For construction firms seeking to hire specialized talent, such as project managers for data centers, combining competitive base salaries with profit-sharing can be a winning strategy.
 This approach appeals to professionals who value both financial stability and the opportunity to share in the company’s success.
 Specialized recruiters like iRecruit.co excel at connecting companies with candidates who appreciate this balance of stability and performance-based rewards.